fmandelli/java-factory-pattern/README.md

-# java-factory-pattern
+# Java Factory Pattern
 Factory pattern is one of the most used design patterns in Java.

-This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.
-In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.
+Object are created without exposing the creation logic to the client and refer to newly created object using a common interface.